mapr-demos/racing-time-series/docs/how-to-setup-on-stand-alone-mac.md

  *   192.168.100.102 for the Ubuntu Vagrant VM

-The following instructions for setting up this configuration replace steps 1-3 of [Tug's instructions](https://www.google.com/url?q=https://github.com/mapr-demos/racing-time-series&sa=D&ust=1458911397497000&usg=AFQjCNG_ebBPyQ2fbCHYOpeM0iCxZ0VQUA).
+The following instructions for setting up this configuration replace steps 1-3 of [General instructions](https://github.com/mapr-demos/racing-time-series).
 Later, they continue with step 4

 ### Prerequisites